Question: What do Disneyland (California), Toronto and Quebec have in common?

 It is one of the leading causes of death in children worldwide.

 Want more information?

 For more information visit our measles

-To book your vaccination contact the VCH Travel Clinic, a VCH Public Health Unit or your family doctor.
+To book your vaccination contact the VCH Travel Clinic, a community health centre or your family doctor.